2018 STEM Education Innovation Challenge Grant Competition for K-12 Educators

 K-12 teachers are strongly encouraged to collaborate with informal educators, higher education faculty and staff, not-for-profit organizations and businesses to strengthen their applications and to maximize opportunities for success.
 There is no limit on the number of applications a collaborator may participate in.
 Applicants may include funding for collaborators in their budgets but we prefer, however, that collaborators donate their time and perhaps materials and supplies in order to maximize the use of the award to support student activities.

-After reviewing all applications, the Selection Committee will select six finalists, two from each of the the following grade categories: K-5, 6-8, and 9-12.
-All six finalists will be invited to the 2016 STEM Summit on November 18, 2016 at Colby College to pitch their ideas to a panel of judges and to the audience.
-The winner, who will be chosen by the Summit audience, will receive a $5,000 grant to support his/her project.
+After reviewing all applications, the Selection Committee will select six finalists, two from each of the following grade categories: K-5, 6-8, and 9-12.
+All six finalists will be invited to the 2018 STEM Summit on November 16, 2018 at Central Maine Community College to pitch their ideas to a panel of judges and to the audience.
+The winner, who will be chosen by the judges, will receive a $5,000 grant to support his/her project.
 The other five finalists will each receive $2,000 to support their projects.
 All funded projects must be completed within two years of the award.

 “FAST PITCH” COACHING AND MENTORING

-To prepare the finalists for their “Fast Pitch” presentations, members of the Maine STEM Collaborative will be available between November 1 and November 16 to provide one-on-one coaching to prepare them for their eight-minute elevator pitches and one-page executive summaries.
+To prepare the finalists for their “Fast Pitch” presentations, members of the Maine STEM Collaborative will be available between November 5 and November 13 to provide one-on-one coaching to prepare them for their five-minute elevator pitches and one-page executive summaries.
 Coaching could be face-to-face, by phone, online resources, and/or by video calls (Skype, Facetime, etc.).
 The mode of coaching and schedule will be mutually determined by the individual finalist and coach.
+Finalists will complete their pitches live with the use of slides and/or other props (recorded videos are not appropriate).
+Although projects are encouraged to be student-focused, the pitch is done by the individual teacher finalist.

 Examples of “Fast Pitch” presentations can be viewed at https://www.youtube.com/user/SIFastPitch.
 These presentations were made by entrepreneurs at the Social Venture Partners’ Annual Fast Pitch Competition.
 Very few of the presentations were by K-12 educators but they did it.
 We may not be that sophisticated but we will make every effort to make all finalists feel comfortable during their presentations.